Semidefinite representation for convex hulls of real algebraic curves: Semidefinite representations in the general case

 \begin{proof} Let $K\subset\R^2$ be a convex \sa\ set.
 To prove that $K$ has a semidefinite representation, we first consider the case when $K$ is closed.
 If $K$ contains a line, the assertion is obvious by reduction to a (closed) convex subset of $\R$.
 So we assume $\rc(K)\cap(-\rc(K))=\{0\}$.
-Then $K=\conv\Ex(K)+\rc(K)= \ol{\conv\Ex(K)}+\rc(K)$ (\cite{r} Theorem 18.5), and the set $\Ex(K)$ is \sa\ of dimension $\le1$.
-By Theorem \ref{sdpclosed}, $\ol{\conv\Ex(K)}$ is a projected spectrahedron.
-Since $\rc(K)$ is clearly a projected spectrahedron, we see that $K$ is one as well.
+Then $K=\conv\Ex(K)+\rc(K)= \ol{\conv\Ex(K)}+\rc(K)$ (Minkowski sum, \cite{r} Theorem 18.5), and the set $\Ex(K)$ is \sa\ of dimension $\le1$.
+By Theorem \ref{sdpclosed}, $\ol{\conv\Ex(K)}$ is sdp-representable.
+Since $\rc(K)$ is clearly sdp-representable, being a closed convex cone in $\R^2$, we see that $K$ is sdp-representable as well.